airbreather/Autopelago/.junie/guidelines.md

 ## State Management
 - Use `signal`s for local component state.
-- Consider using services for more global state.
+- Consider using NgRx Signals for more global or cross-cutting state.
 - Keep state transformations pure and predictable.

 ## Templates